lstasi/aws-dms/README.md

 # TO-DO
 - [ ] Move Roles to IAM project
 - [ ] Add https support
-- [ ] Setup WAF on ECS
+- [ ] Setup WAF Policies for ECS
-- [ ] Create NAT Gateway and Move ECS Subnets to private
+- [X] Create NAT Gateway and Move ECS Subnets to private
 - [ ] Add new Staging environment step to the Pipeline